 :: :: ::

 The UTR High School Tuition Assistance grant distribution process will be reviewed by the Foundation Grants Committee annually based upon the distribution reports received from the high schools in order to determine what method of distribution is the most effective means of providing aid to practicing Catholics within our Catholic high schools.
-It is the Foundation's intent that as the UTR High School Tuition Assistance fund grows, the grant distribution process will evolve to reach beyond emergency assistance.
+It is the Foundation's intent that as the UTR High School Tuition Assistance fund grows, the grant distribution process will evolve to reach beyond emergency assistance.<![if !supportLists]>

 It is the Foundation's desire to be an active partner with our Catholic high schools and to assist in providing meaningful tuition assistance.
 Each year, as the UTR High School Tuition Assistance endowment grows, we will continue to communicate regarding the expected dollar amount of assistance available and the plan for distribution, until such time as there is enough money in the endowment to set forth a multi-year plan for distribution from the fund.
 We hope this assists in explaining the state of the UTR High School Tuition Assistance endowment.
 We will provide you with additional details as they are developed.
 Your patience and confidence is appreciated.